kvbortle/MCB545_FunctionalGenomics/README.md

 At the end of the course, through assignments, discussions, activities and assessments, students will be able to:
 - Understand basic principles of modern functional genomics methods and current sequencing approaches
+- Perform computational analysis of sequencing-based genomic assays (RNA-seq, eCLIP, and others)
+- Interpret common data visualization techniques and apply these approaches using R
 - Navigate and utilize a high-performance computing (HPC) cluster environment
-- Apply data processing and quality control pipelines to evaluate high-throughput sequencing data
-- Perform computational analysis of sequencing-based genomic assays (RNA-seq, eCLIP-seq, and others).
-- Interpret common data visualization techniques and apply these approaches using R
 - Integrate multi-omic data to generate hypotheses related to the regulation and function of a specific gene of interest.